Jeremy-Deh/GoRankAnalysis/README.md

 # Description
 GoRankAnalysis is a pretrained model that can estimate the rank of someone using only one game provided to the program as a `.sgf` file.

-While use of AI in the world of Go is mostly used to review games and see what mistake we made during a game, and learn some better moves, this program aims to have a better ranking system in Go, that would be stable and more representative of players' strength.
+While the use of AI in the world of Go has mostly spread to review games and see what mistakes we've made during a game, and learn some better moves, this program aims to have a better ranking system in Go, that would be stable and more representative of players' strength.

 Wether You want to verify if you're getting stronger with time, or if you're 3 kyu but imagine you're already better than a 1 dan that lived 100 years ago, because of the evolution of Go and Go strategies, you can now verify all of that.